rudrakrishna/devops_exercises/git/commit_01.md

 Answer the following:

 * What are the benefits of commits?
-* Is there another way to verify a commit was created?
+* Is there another way to verify a commit was creatd? ans. benifits of the commit is another devolopers know that what are the changes  they have done and what is in that